aki2o/emacs-plsense/README.md

 ### Provide a optimized completion by auto-complete.el

-When you are on Perl buffer, provide completion optimized for context by auto-complete.el.
+When you are on Perl buffer, provide completion optimized for context using auto-complete.el.
-Can identify the context having Argument/Return of method, element of Array/Hash/Reference.
+The candidates are optimized by the type inference.
-Provide a optimized completion about the following.
+Provide a optimized completion on the following position of the buffer.

 * Variable
 * Method